 There are six types of Torghast wings, all of which have their own layouts, ambience, and enemy types.
 Two of them are available every week, and you can get Soul Ash from them, which is used to craft legendaries at the Runecarver.

-We compiled a small number of tips and tricks for each of them, which you can find in the links below:
+We have also compiled a small number of tips and tricks for each of the regular layers, which you can find in the links below:

 - Skoldus Halls;